ConsenSysDiligence/smart-contract-best-practices/docs/security_eips.md

 ### Security Related EIPs

+The following EIPs are important to be aware of, either for understanding how the EVM works, or to inform proper best practices when developing a smart contract system.

+Please do not assume this is an exhaustive list.

 ### Final

 - [EIP 155](https://eips.ethereum.org/EIPS/eip-155) Simple replay attack protection - Provides a way to send transactions that work on Ethereum mainnet without working on other chains such as Ethereum Classic, various testnets or consortium chains.